Jefferies Financial Group Inc. research snapshot

 Valuation and margin of safety

-Trading near book value with a low-teens PE leaves less multiple compression risk than peak-cycle peers, but margin of safety still depends on earnings power not rolling over.
-Margin of safety improves if the stock pulls back while backlog and capital returns stay intact.
+Trading near book value with a low-teens forward multiple leaves less multiple compression risk than peak-cycle peers, and the consensus average target near $61.33 sits about 12% above the last close, but margin of safety still depends on earnings power not rolling over.
+Margin of safety improves if the stock pulls back while backlog, capital returns, and execution stay intact.

 Source-backed data